 Cream butter, sugar & vanilla using electric beaters until well combined.

-Add the egg and water and beat until light and fluffy.
+Add the egg and beat until light and fluffy.

 Using a wooden spoon or silicone spatula, mix sifted dry ingredients into wet ingredients until a dough forms.
 Divide into 2 roughly equal pieces, cover with glad wrap (or plastic wrap) and refrigerate for an hour.

-Preheat oven to 190°C. Roll out dough onto a lightly floured surface using a rolling pin until you reach your desired thickness (anywhere between 5mm & 1cm is good) and cut out shapes using cookie cutters (or freehand with a knife if you’re skilful!)
+Preheat oven to 180°C (160 fan-forced).
+Roll out dough onto a lightly floured surface using a rolling pin until you reach your desired thickness (I like mine around 6-7mm) and cut out shapes using cookie cutters.

 Place onto a baking tray (they don’t have to be spread out much as they don’t really expand) and bake for 5-8 minutes, or until lightly golden.

 Once cool, spread the icing on the cookies with a spatula and decorate as desired.